urbit/developers.urbit.org/content/guides/core/hoon-school/F-cores.md

 ==
 ```

-`%=` cenhep is frequently used in its irregular form, particularly if the expression within it fits on a single line.
+`%=` centis is frequently used in its irregular form, particularly if the expression within it fits on a single line.
 The irregular form prepends the arm (often `$`) to parentheses `()`.
 In its irregular form, the above would be:

 ```hoon {% copy=true %}
 subject-limb(leg-1 new-leg-1, leg-2 new-leg-2, ...)